rokucommunity/rooibos/docs/index.md

 end function
 ```

+Paremeterized tests accept any valid json.
+However, the number of top level items in the params array must match the amount of arguments for your test method.
+If they don't the TestCase will fail.

 #### Parameterized test output

 The output from paremeterized tests shows the test name, and all of param configurations that were executed, making it easy to ascertain which param config results in a failure